Category Archives: proposing research

 The first item is from Afghanistan, the other from Guinea by way of New York City.
 Both deal with people in serious trouble figuring out what are their conditions and trace a path through them (“enunciate their landscapes” to cross-reference Merleau-Ponty/de Certeau’s jargon).
 In both cases the people are caught in mid-stream, successful-so-far in surviving, but with no guarantee that the future will be less difficult than their recent past has been.
 Watching them struggling can teach us much about the world we, ourselves, also face–for it is the same one they do face.

-Volunteers have built a wireless Internet around Jalabad, Afghanistan, from off-the-shelf electronics and ordinary materials (NY Times, 6/12/2011)
+Building a wireless Internet around Jalabad, Afghanistan, from off-the-shelf electronics and ordinary materials (NY Times, 6/12/2011)

 On Sunday June 12, the New York Times reported, on page 1 no less, that “U.S. underwrites internet detour around censors.”
 The subject of this headline, not surprisingly is “the U.S.” The subject is further specified in the first paragraphs as “the Obama administration,” “the State Department,” “a fifth-floor shop on L Street in Washington.”
 It is, by the Time standard an “American effort.”
 The picture that accompanies the piece, placed smack center at the top of the page, is of two Afghan men and an Apple laptop.
 The laptop is set precariously on a chair on a roof.
 It is tied to some machines.
 One man sitting on the edge of the roof is peering down at the screen, one hand to his mouth, in the classical pose of the person who waits for a computer to complete an important task, or who is trying to interpret what the computer has provided.
 The other man is peering into the distance through binoculars.
 The legend below the picture says: “Volunteers have built a wireless Internet around Jalabad, Afghanistan, from off-the-shelf electronics and ordinary materials.”